Emergency Dentist Oro Valley, AZ

 If a tooth infection is left untreated for a long period of time, it can lead to a dental abscess.
 This is extremely painful.
 An abscess is a major tooth infection that can settle into your jawbone and the floor of your mouth.
 If it does, oral surgery may be necessary in order to remove the infection.
 We can let you know if we see an abscess during your dental exam with Dr. Sokol & Dr. Emmert.

 99% of dental related emergency room trips could have been handled by an emergency dental office for a fraction of the cost.

 How can I relieve dental pain while waiting for an emergency dental appointment?

-We help people throughout the 85737 to stay comfortable and live a life that is pain-free.
-If you come into our Dentistry In Oro Valley offices in pain, we will identify what is creating the issue and the treatment options available for dealing with it.
+We can help patients to stay comfortable and live a life that is pain-free.
+If you visit Dentistry In Oro Valley experiencing pain, we will identify what is creating the issue and the treatment options available for dealing with it.
 Often, we will also prescribe medication to help with the pain.
 This can prevent you from feeling discomfort while your tooth is being treated and at home.
 You may also want to apply a cold compress or ice pack to the area in order to reduce or prevent swelling.

 When a tooth has fallen out…

 If your tooth has been knocked out, try to find it.
 Once located, rinse the tooth under warm water without scrubbing it.
 Next, place it in a cup of milk and bring it with you to your dental appointment.
 We will try to save the tooth, if possible.
 If not, we will discuss options for replacing the tooth.
 This may include dentures, a dental bridge or dental implants.